Managing the effects of myeloma

 Support for your kidneys

-Doctors will carefully monitor your kidney function and will adjust the doses of your myeloma drugs as needed.
-You may be referred to a nephrologist (a kidney specialist) if you need specific treatment.
+Your hospital team will monitor your kidney function carefully.
+They may adjust the doses of your myeloma drugs – or recommend a different drug – as needed.
+They may refer you to a nephrologist (kidney specialist) if you need treatment to help your kidneys.

-Your doctor or nurse will give you general advice about looking after your kidneys such as drinking a lot of water, as this can help keep your kidneys healthy.
+Your hospital team will give you general advice about looking after your kidneys.
+This is likely to include drinking lots of water to help keep your kidneys healthy.

 Support for nerve damage

 Our bodies have a network of nerves that carry chemical messages from the brain to other parts of the body.
-Myeloma can cause damage to nerves, and some myeloma drugs can cause this too.
+Myeloma and some myeloma drugs can damage the nerves.

-Your doctor will want to know if you have any symptoms of tingling, loss of feeling or pain in your legs, feet, arms or hands.
+Let your hospital team know if you have any tingling, loss of feeling or pain in your legs, feet, arms or hands.
 If you are having treatment, they may adjust or change your drugs.
 They may also prescribe medicines that treat nerve pain.

-You may be referred to a neurologist (a nerve specialist) if you need specific treatment.
+You may be referred to a neurologist (nerve specialist) if you need specific treatment.

 Support for anaemia

-Anaemia is the medical term for a low level of red blood cells and is an effect of myeloma.
+Myeloma can cause anaemia, which is a low level of red blood cells.
 It can make you feel tired and breathless.

-If you have symptoms of anaemia, your doctor may suggest injections of a hormone called erythropoietin (EPO) which stimulates your bone marrow to make more red blood cells.
-In some cases, you may be offered a blood transfusion.
+If you have these symptoms, your doctor may suggest injections of a hormone called erythropoietin (EPO).
+This encourages your bone marrow, the spongy tissue inside some of your bones, to make more red blood cells.
+You might be offered a blood transfusion.

 Managing fatigue

-You may experience fatigue even in a remission period.
-There are lots of things that can help, including light exercise and finding the right balance between activity and rest.
+There are lots of things that can help with fatigue, including light exercise and finding the right balance between activity and rest.

 "I think my wife and I have lost a bit of spontaneity because we know that I have limitations in terms of my energy levels, and that I'm going to get tired.
 So these days we need to have a plan."